mccalluc/mccalluc.github.io/resume/verse.md

 A sense of poetry?
 Quite clearly, "no".<br>
 A work history will follow here below:

+The summer '23, a tour guide,
+providing context for the [midnight ride](https://www.oldnorth.com/).

+A six-month stint with Princeton's Library: some Ruby code, but short I will agree.

+If you'd prefer stability instead:
-Since '16 I'm at Harvard Medical,<br>
+'16 to '21 at Harvard Med,<br>
-making bio-info visual.

-For [HuBMAP](https://portal.hubmapconsortium.org/) guided two devs and the design,<br>
+For [HuBMAP](https://portal.hubmapconsortium.org/) guided devs and the design,<br>
 and kept collaborations all in line.

+I mentored masters students, odd intern: as much as they, I also got to learn!

 At 'GBH, Archives and Library,<br>
 delivered code for the [AAPB](https://americanarchive.org/),